MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_03-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. In the Azure portal, cancel the deployment of the managed disk.

-## Task 2: Edit an Azure Resource Manager template and then create an Azure managed disk by using the template.
+## Task 2: Edit an Azure Resource Manager template and then create an Azure managed disk by using the template

 In this task, you use the template that you created to deploy a new managed disk.
 This task outlines the general process of having template-based deployments so that you can quicky and easily repeat deployments.
 If you needed to change a parameter or two, you can easily modify the template in the future.